waste management risks

 Metal waste vs. scrap: exporting and recycling across Europe

-Metal waste is more than just scrap—it’s a critical resource fueling Europe’s transition to a circular economy.
+SHARE THIS ARTICLE Metal waste is more than just scrap—it’s a critical resource fueling Europe’s transition to a circular economy.
 With rising demand from industries and tighter EU regulations, exporting metal waste for recycling requires more than good intentions.
-This guide walks you through the essential steps, challenges, and opportunities for turning metal waste into value—legally, efficiently, and…
+This guide walks you through the essential steps, challenges, and opportunities for turning metal waste into value—legally, efficiently,…

 export waste paper for recycling